Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: introduction

-Our specific contributions and organization of this paper are as follows. \begin{itemize} \item After briefly reviewing the PICOD problem setup in Section \ref{sec:PICODreview} and conflict-free colorings in Section \ref{sec:conflictfreecolorings}, we define in Section \ref{subsec:k-folddefinition} a generalization of conflict-free coloring called \textit{$k$-fold conflict-free coloring} that we shall use in this work. \item In Section \ref{sec:relationshipPICCF}, we show that a $k$-fold conflict-free coloring of the hypergraph ${\cal H}$ which represents the given PICOD problem results in a $k$-vector pliable index code.
-Thus, the \textit{conflict-free chromatic number}, the minimum number of colors in any conflict-free coloring, bounds the optimal PICOD length from above (Theorem \ref{thm:upperboundchromnumber}). \item In Section \ref{subsec:CFcoveringsandPICOD}, we define the notion of \textit{conflict-free collection of colorings} of hypergraphs, and show that this notion gives a refined upper bound (which we call the \textit{conflict-free covering number}) than the conflict-free chromatic number (Theorem \ref{thm:upperboundCFcover}).
-Using such conflict-free collections, we show that $O(\log^2 \Gamma)$ transmissions suffice for scalar PICOD schemes, where $\Gamma$ refers to the maximum `incidence' number of other edges on any single edge (Theorem \ref{thm_CF_cover}).
-Our proof for this uses a probabilistic argument, but this can be converted into a polynomial time algorithm using known techniques (Remark \ref{polytimeremark}). \item In Section \ref{sec:local}, we define the quantity called \textit{local} conflict-free chromatic number and show a PICOD scheme which has this quantity as its length (Theorem \ref{theoremMDS}).
-As this quantity can be smaller than the conflict-free chromatic number, this tightens the upper bound in Section \ref{sec:relationshipPICCF}.
+\item In Section \ref{subsec:CFcoveringsandPICOD}, we define the notion of \textit{conflict-free collection of colorings} of hypergraphs.
+We call the corresponding chromatic number the \emph{conflict-free covering number}.
+This notion gives a better upper bound than what is given by conflict-free coloring (Lemma \ref{lemma:upperboundCFcover}).
+Using conflict-free collections, we show in Section \ref{subsec:logsqrgammaresult} that $O(\log^2 \Gamma)$ transmissions suffice for scalar PICOD schemes, where $\Gamma$ refers to the maximum number of hyperedges any single hyperedge overlaps with (Theorem \ref{thm_CF_cover}).
+This result improves over known achievability results \cite{brahma_fragouli_PICOD,PolyTime_PICOD} for some parameter ranges.
+Our proof for Theorem \ref{thm_CF_cover} uses a probabilistic argument, but this can be converted into a deterministic polynomial time algorithm using known techniques (see the discussion towards the end of Section \ref{subsec:logsqrgammaresult}). \item In Section \ref{sec:local}, we define a parameter called \textit{local} conflict-free chromatic number and show a PICOD scheme whose length is upper bounded by this parameter (Theorem \ref{theoremMDS}).
+As the local conflict-free chromatic number can be smaller than the conflict-free chromatic number, this improves the upper bound in Section \ref{subsec:relationshipPICCF}.
 Using conflict-free collection of colorings, in Section \ref{subsec:localcovering_PICOD}, we also generalize the covering number of Section \ref{subsec:CFcoveringsandPICOD} to its local variant and show the corresponding scheme (Theorem \ref{thm:localcoverbound}).
-Interestingly, it turns out that these two local parameters are equal to one another (Corollary \ref{Delta=lambdacorr}), unlike the usual conflict-free parameters defined in the previous sections. \item We show the relationships and separation between the various parameters presented in this work through results, observations and examples (Observation \ref{obv_relation_btwn_CF_and_CFCover}, Example \ref{example_kfoldand1foldcomparison}, Lemmas \ref{lemma_2uniformparameters1} and \ref{lemma_2uniformparameters2}, Observations \ref{obv:DeltaXcomparison} and \ref{obv_relation_btwn_LCF_and_LCFCover}). \end{itemize} We conclude the paper in Section \ref{sec:discussion} with directions for future work.